The programming language R is a standard for statisticians. And it is free software which runs on Windows, Mac and Linux.

 Overall this is a good book for people with no programming background who just want to use R to load data, do ANOVA tests and simple models.
 They will find step-by-step instructions down to the installation of the software, complete with screenshots of every step.
 This could be a good book for scientists or business people who want to try R as a substitute for Excel.

-Disclaimer: I got a free copy of the e-book from the publisher with the expectation that I would publish a review.
+Disclosure: I got a free copy of the e-book from the publisher with the expectation that I would publish a review.